AfuneFreddy/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the type of the file named iamafile and file iamafile will be in the /tmp directory when we will run your script
+Create a symbolic link to /bin/ls, named __ls__ whic should be in the current working directory